aminbiography/The-Bits-and-Bytes-of-Computer-Networking/Projects/Application-Networking-Between-Server-and-Browser-README.md

 **ARP Discovery:** Computer 1 broadcasts an ARP Request to find the MAC address of the gateway.
 Router A responds with its hardware address.

-**Socket Creation:** The OS opens a socket using an Ephemeral Port (e.g., 50,000) to represent the web browser's end of the connection.
+**Socket Creation:** The OS opens a socket using an Ephemeral Port (e.g., 50,000) to represent the web browser’s end of the connection.

 ### Images (Phase 1)